-Update: I am currently working at SCHARP, the Statistical Center for HIV/AIDS Research and Prevention.
-I lead a crack team of statisticians and programmers that support clinical trials for HIV/AIDS prevention and vaccine trials.
+Update: I am currently working at a statistical and data management center focused on clinical trials for global health indications.
 It truly is an amazing organization to work with.
 I talk about it more later if people want to know how it’s structured, what exactly we do, etc. But for now the key points are:

 - I went from never having a direct report in my entire career to managing a team of 50 people (eek!)